🔼The name Rahab in the Bible

 For a meaning of this name Rahab, NOBSE Study Bible Name List reads Violence for no discernible reason.
 Jones' Dictionary of Old Testament Proper Names reads Spacious.

-The lesser known Rahab, spelled רהב and indeed pronounced as Rahab, is a poetic nickname for Egypt.
-It occurs in Psalm 87:4, Psalm 89:10, Isaiah 30:7 & 51:9 and Job 9:13 & 26:12.
-In the latter verses of Job and Isaiah, God cuts her to pieces and Isaiah equates her with the dragon of old that was pierced.
+The lesser known Rahab, spelled רהב and indeed pronounced as Rahab, is a poetic nickname for Egypt, or rather the wisdom tradition of Egypt.
+It occurs in Psalm 87:4, 89:10, Isaiah 30:7, 51:9, Job 9:13 and 26:12.
+In the latter verses of Job and Isaiah, God cuts her to pieces and Isaiah equates her with the dragon (תנין, tanin) of old that was pierced.

 The name רהב (Rahab the primeval serpent) comes from the verb רהב (rahab), meaning to behave proudly in the sense of arrogant: